Daniel Yeom

 university of melbourne

-I’m a behavioural geneticist and part of the Clinical and Music Neuroscience Lab in the Melbourne School of Psychological Sciences, The University of Melbourne, where I completed my PhD.
+I’m an Associate Lecturer in Music Psychology in the Melbourne Conservatorium of Music, University of Melbourne.
+I’m a behavioural geneticist and also part of the Clinical and Music Neuroscience Lab in the Melbourne School of Psychological Sciences, The University of Melbourne, where I completed my PhD.

-My research focuses around the genetics of human musicality - that is, the various behavioural and cognitive traits that influence our capacity to be musical, in all of its forms.
-There are three main strands to this:
+My research broadly revolves around the genetics of human musicality - the various behavioural and cognitive traits that influence our capacity to be musical, in all of its forms.
+There are three main strands to my research:

 1. Genetic and environmental influences on musicality traits (e.g. singing ability)